How to surf the web to find motivating and insightful content

 3. What should you do with your life by Alexey Guzey:

 This is the densest article that I have linked to on this page.
 It is completely filled with links to other cool, interesting articles and pieces of advice across the Internet.
 If there was ranking list of the best article on the Web, which took the links present in the articles into consideration, this article would certainly top that list!

-I also discovered Alexey Guzey because of this.
-His fame is very self-made.
+I also discovered Alexey Guzey in this surfing session.
+He is especially inspiring because his fame is very self-made.
 It is his blog.
 He lives in Russia but counts Naval Ravikant, Patrick Collison and Michael Nielsen amongst his Twitter followers, of which there are just 1272 at the time of writing (It feels so good to be a part of an early cohort of something awesome!).
-I’m inspired by him!

 Meandering through his website, I discovered another great podcast — Hardcore History by Dan Carlin.
-I find history interesting and I have wanted to keep in touch with subject ever since I read Dan Brown’s The Da Vinci Code.
+I find history interesting and I have wanted to keep in touch with subject ever since I read Dan Brown’s The Da Vinci Code in the 9th standard.
 This podcast seems to be just the thing that I wanted!

-Also I saw that he talks about and links to Gwern’s blog a lot.
+Also I saw that Alexey talks about and links to Gwern’s blog a lot.
 That’s another thing on my surfing list now.